wireless-road/detector/README.md

 tar -vxzf vc.tar.gz
 ```

-At this point, you should have all the software you need to build Tracker.
+At this point, you should have all the software you need to build Detector.

 ### Build Notes